Phil Robertson, Duck Commander, Releases New Book About Life and Faith

 Robertson’s other boys, Jase and Jep are active in the operation of the family business and are on the A&E reality TV program.
 Another son, Alan, is a clergyman and does not appear on the show.
-Robertson’s wife “Miss Kay” is featured on the show, as is “Si,” Robertson’s younger brother, who is a Vietnam veteran.
+Robertson’s wife “Miss Kay” is featured on the show, as is “Si,” Robertson’s tea-drinking younger brother, who is a Vietnam veteran.

 Robertson likes to portray himself as a Louisiana redneck, but he was the Louisiana Tech University starting quarterback when Terry Bradshaw, who went on to NFL glory, was also on the team.
 Robertson completed a master’s degree in English and became a teacher.
 Later, he operated a bar, began drinking heavily, and went on a downhill slide.

-Robertson almost lost it all until he gave his life to Jesus Christ.
+Robertson says he almost lost it all until he gave his life to Jesus Christ.
 He tells that story, or at least part of it in this book trailer.
 The complete story is in his book.

 Robertson has a great love for his country, his family, and God, and is living the “good life” he always wanted, and to which many other people aspire.
 Happy, Happy, Happy is likely to become a bestseller.